ZbonaL/csci3055u-project-Kotlin/README.md

 > 4. Scoping in Kotlin:
 > - Scoping in Kotlin is done using Visiblity Modifiers.
 > - the ```internal``` modifire allows for code to be accessed by the whole module
+> - Since Kotlin doesn't use dynamic scoping we can say that Kotlin uses to lexical scopeing

 > 5. Functional Programming in Kotlin using Kotlin standard library:
 > - Kotlin does support functional programming as a build in feature

 > 6. Static Vs Dynamic types in Kotlin:
-> - Kotlin Uses Static types instead if the dynamic types used in clojure
+> - Kotlin Users are encouraged to use static types instead if the dynamic types used in clojure, but it dose support both dynamic and static types

 > 7. Strengths vs Weaknesses
 > - ### Strengths: